cos-archives/osfr/README.md

-## WARNING: THIS PACKAGE IS FOR TESTING ONLY; OSF API AND R INTERFACE ARE IN A STATE OF FLUX
+## WARNING: THIS PACKAGE IS FOR TESTING ONLY; OSF API AND THIS R INTERFACE ARE IN A STATE OF FLUX

 **osfr** is an R package that enables API access to the Open Science Framework, namely access to public projects and their files through R.